kartha01/IBMPartnerDemo/Data.md

-# Install instructions for Cloud Pak for data
+# Install instructions for Cloud Pak for Data

 ## Provision the Control plane or lite assembly
 1. Click Catalog